Thunder vs. Warriors Player Props Betting Odds

 |3PM

+- Curry averages 3.7 assists, 1.8 less than his over/under on Saturday.

-- Paul has averaged zero made three-pointers per game, 1.5 fewer than his over/under in Thursday's game (1.5).
+- Curry has knocked down 5.7 three-pointers per game, which is more than his over/under on Saturday (5.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.